-David Moyes' team was trounced 4-1 by City at the Etihad Stadium, with the striker scoring a late consolation after a Sergio Aguero double and strikes from Yaya Toure and Samir Nasri had put the game beyond doubt.
+David Moyes' team were trounced 4-1 by their rivals at the Etihad Stadium, with the striker scoring a late consolation after a Sergio Aguero double and strikes from Yaya Toure and Samir Nasri had put the game beyond doubt.

 "It is not good enough," Rooney told MUTV.
 "We know we have to improve and stop giving these sloppy goals away.

 "It is not nice to lose to City.
 It was a bad result and we are all extremely disappointed."

 Rooney's free kick was his fourth goal in three games and made him the all-time leading scorer in Manchester derby matches with 11 goals.